mmgen/mmgen-wallet/doc/wiki/cmds/command-help-swaptxcreate.md

   automount is likewise supported via the --autosign option.

   The command line must contain at minimum a send coin (COIN1) and receive coin (COIN2) symbol.
-Currently supported coins are BTC, LTC and BCH.
+Currently supported coins are BTC, LTC, BCH and ETH.
 All other arguments are optional.
 If AMT is specified, the specified value of send coin will be swapped and the rest returned to a change address in the originating tracking wallet.
 Otherwise, the entire value of the interactively selected inputs will be swapped.

-  By default, the change and destination addresses are chosen automatically by finding the lowest-indexed unused addresses of the preferred address types in the send and receive tracking wallets.
+  By default, the change (if applicable) and destination addresses are chosen automatically by finding the lowest-indexed unused addresses of the preferred address types in the send and receive tracking wallets.
 For Bitcoin and forks, types ‘B’, ‘S’ and ‘C’ (see ADDRESS TYPES below) are searched in that order for unused addresses.
 Note that sending to an unused address may be undesirable for Ethereum, where address (i.e. account) reuse is the norm.
 In that case, the user should specify a destination address on the command line.

   If the wallet contains eligible unused addresses with multiple Seed IDs, the user will be presented with a list of the lowest-indexed addresses of